 Amortization of Deferred Revenue: In connection with a customer contract, the Company may receive lump-sum fees for the mobilization of equipment offset by any liquidated damages incurred due to late delivery of the rig.
 Mobilization fees and costs incurred to mobilize a rig from one geographic market to another are deferred and recognized on a straight-line basis over the initial term of such contract, excluding any option periods.
 Costs incurred to mobilize a rig without a contract are expensed as incurred.
 The costs of capital improvements are capitalized and depreciated over the useful lives of the assets.
-For the years ended December 31, 2016 and 2015, the Company recognized mobilization revenue related to the BassDrill Beta of approximately \$12.2 million in each year.
-For the years ended December 31, 2016 and 2015, the Company recognized mobilization revenue related to the Atlantica Delta of approximately \$7.5 million and \$0, respectively.
+For the year ended December 31, 2017 and 2016, the Company recognized mobilization revenue related to the BassDrill Beta of approximately \$11.2 million and \$12.2 million, respectively.
+For the years ended December 31, 2017 and 2016, the Company recognized mobilization revenue related to the Atlantica Delta of approximately \$8.8 million and \$7.5 million, respectively.